A team of dedicated medical professionals is carefully transporting a man on a stretcher

 Consumer Safety Over Profit

-Strict liability in product liability cases is intended to protect the general unsuspecting consumer over the manufacturer’s financial interest in not having to add further costs to ensure their product is safe.
+Strict liability in product liability cases is intended to protect the general public, particularly the unsuspecting consumer, over the manufacturer’s financial interest in not having to incur further costs to ensure their product is safe.

 The Scope Of Product Liability Law Is Wide

-Every organization in the products supply chain is considered strictly liable for the injuries caused by the product.
-Even if the retail seller had nothing to do with the design or manufacture of the product, such as the supplier and hardware store that sold the defective product to the consumer.
+Every organization in the product’s supply chain is considered strictly liable for the injuries caused by the product, even if the retail seller had nothing to do with its design or manufacture, such as the supplier and local hardware store that sold the defective product to the consumer.

 Proving Liability in Defective Product Cases